When the first Christians gathered they worshiped God in song, prayer, the Scriptures, giving and loving each other. Here at Calvary we want the same.

-Calvary Georgetown Divide began in 1990 as a home fellowship in the town of Cool, California, led by pastor Jay McCarl.
-The first meeting on the “Georgetown Divide”—a high ridge south of the city of Auburn—was more than twenty-five people, most of whom attended Calvary Auburn via a treacherous road that traversed the thousand-foot deep American River canyon.
-Jay was soon asked to begin Sunday services on the ridge, and Calvary Georgetown Divide celebrated its first gathering in January 1991, with more than seventy-five people in attendance.
-Today, the church is thriving with its content-rich Bible studies and home fellowships, global missions, active youth and prayer ministries, a weekly food give-away serving hundreds of Divide residents, Israel study tours and more—all designed to reflect the loving nature of Jesus.
+Calvary Georgetown Divide began in 1990 as a home fellowship in Cool, California, led by pastor Jay McCarl.
+The first meeting on the ‘Georgetown Divide’ (a remote ridge in the Sierra foothills) included twenty-five people, most of whom attended a Calvary in Auburn—on the other side of the treacherous American River canyon.
+Jay was soon asked to begin Sunday services, and Calvary Georgetown Divide met for the first time in January 1991 with seventy-five people attending.
+More than thirty years later CGD is thriving with its content-rich Bible studies, global missions, active youth and prayer ministries, weekly food give-aways, Bible land study tours and more—all designed to reflect the loving nature of Jesus.

 Have been learning from CGD for a few years now.
 Am a student in Revelation series online, too.
 Finally decided to see where the ‘Cool’ came from.
 A little disappointed it’s the name of a town— was envisioning a bigger story, lol.
 Saw the email sign-up to follow and here I am.